Hi Hannes Tschürtz, where are you based?

 Pheew.
 I used to DJ for ages but haven’t touched most of my collection in years.
 I’m afraid I don’t own a working CD player anymore.
-Mostly the convenience of Spotify is winning the game; occasionally for a enjoyable and relaxed dinner i give some of my vinyl a dedicated listen.
-I’m not a huge collector anymore but love to take some vinyl home especially from shows I enjoyed and artists I admire.
+Mostly the convenience of Spotify is winning the game; occasionally for an enjoyable and relaxed dinner, I give some of my vinyl a dedicated listen.
+I’m not a huge collector anymore but love to take some vinyl home, especially from shows I enjoyed and artists I admire.

 Where do you do most of your music listening?

-My favourite time to listen to music is indeed while doing boring regular household stuff at home like dishwashing, vacuuming or just getting things in order.
-Both of it then feels like a treat.
+My favourite time to listen to music is while doing boring regular household stuff at home like dishwashing, vacuuming or just getting things in order.
+Both of them then feel like a treat.

 How do find and listen to pre-release music?

 Ink Music gets loads of demos and of course also a lot of unreleased stuff from our artists, too.
-Soundcloud is very convenient for this, i don’t really like actual downloads.
-To actually find new music it’s really often on recommendations, especially at or around festivals you attend.
-Also keeping your eyes open what your favourite channels – be it radio, Facebook or release playlists – say, helps here, obviously.
+Soundcloud is very convenient for this, I don’t really like actual downloads.
+To actually find new music it’s really often on recommendations, especially at or around festivals, you attend.
+Also keeping your eyes open to what your favourite channels – be it radio, Facebook or release playlists – say, helps here, obviously.

 What are your frustrations with listening to music digitally?
 Any benefits?

-Secret download or streaming links that change, you somehow lost and/or forgot.
-Example: Track 1 uploaded, but artist then altered, deleted and re-uploaded the song to a different place.
+Secret download or streaming links that change, or you’ve somehow lost and/or forgotten.
+Example: Track 1 was uploaded, but the artist then altered, deleted and re-uploaded the song to a different place.
 Annoying.

 How do you keep track of everything you are listening to?